zhaoxunyong/blog/source/_posts/2022-03-09-Loki-Log-System.md

 https://grafana.com/docs/loki/latest/fundamentals/overview/#overview

-There are losts of way to install Loki, here just show it by docker. the other ways please refer to: https://grafana.com/docs/loki/latest/installation/
+There are losts of way to install Loki, here show it by docker. the other ways please refer to: https://grafana.com/docs/loki/latest/installation/

 #### docker-compose